cnharris10/log-monitoring/README.md

 ## General Areas for Improvement
 - Implement thread pool instead of 1 continuous thread per pipeline step.
+- Run a cleanup thread for the StatsProcessor's WeakHashMap to nullify key objects.
+As grouped intervals are sent to the StatsMonitor, allow GC to clean up these grouped intervals objects safely.
 - Support multiple output/input types/connectors
     - Process data from/to files, database, streams, object stores, etc.
 - Stricter log line interpolation (if possible)